mglantz/advanced-networking-workshop/README.md

 # Installation of lab infrastructure

+:exclamation: Below instructions are only for people who need to install the lab environment themselves, not for people who are students in a pre-setup workshop.
+:exclamation: The playbooks in the provision directory are for setting this workshop up at scale on AWS and may have to be adjusted if you are to use them.
+Below instructions allows you to setup this workshop on a local system, without a VScode instance.

-To get the containerlab setup working on Fedora 39, using podman.
+To get the containerlab setup working on Fedora 39 or Red Hat Enterprise Linux 9.4, using podman:
 1. Install podman
 ```
 $ sudo dnf install podman podman-docker git ansible